 Data received by the Data Manager from the contracted laboratory are either hard copy or electronic format.
 Analytical results received in hardcopy form are manually entered into a "temporary file" utilizing a proprietary data program.
 Analytical results received from the laboratory as an electronic file are converted to the project's standard database structure.
 Printouts are created from all sources of analytical data and verified for accuracy using the hard copy report.
 Any errors noted by the reviewer and communicated to the Data Manager for correction.
 Upon completion of the data verification and data validation processes, the analytical data are appended to the main, composite database for storage and eventual reporting.
-Data qualifiers assigned to particular analytical results upon completion of the data validation program.
+Data qualifiers assigned to particular analytical results upon completion of the data validation are appended to the results in the database utilizing a proprietary validation program.
 Proprietary custom report programs are used to generate tabular data presentations and statistical reports.
 Prior to distribution to project personnel, these database outputs are re-verified for accuracy and consistency against the original data.
 Upon final approval, the final analytical tables and statistical reports are distributed to project personnel for data evaluation and project decisions.